Optimal investment for participating insurance contracts under VaR-Regulation: Numerical examples

-Figure \ref{Fig:strategyuncon} depicts the effect of the participating ratio $\alpha$ and the bonus rate $\delta$ on the relationship between the optimal strategy and the wealth level at time $t=8$, two years before maturity.
-As revealed in the figure, the optimal amount invested in the risky asset is always non-negative and exhibits a peak-valley structure.
-The reason for the peak is that if the wealth becomes low the equity holder is left with nothing or even with negative wealth and will try push the wealth back ``into the money'' by investing heavily into the risky asset.
-Once the wealth is above the guarantee level the investment behavior normalizes, i.e., becomes more like the Merton benchmark case.
-Consistent with what has been observed in Figure \ref{Fig:OptXT}, the riskiness increases if the policyholder contributes very little or very much to the contract.
-The effect of the bonus rate $\delta$ in the optimal strategy is presented in the right panel of Figure \ref{Fig:strategyuncon}, showing that for a given participation rate the risky investment decreases for low terminal wealth and increases for a larger terminal wealth if the contract provides the policyholder a higher bonus rate $\delta$.
-Again this is due to two effects: the first effect is that with higher bonus rates the contract becomes less valuable for the equity holder, implicitly lowering his wealth and shifting the curve to the left.
-The second effect is that in order to mimic the Merton strategy for his personal account the insurer needs to actually increase the riskiness of his position when higher bonus rates go to the policyholder.
+Consistent with what has been observed in Figure \ref{Fig:OptXT}, the investment riskiness for a fixed bonus rate increases if the policyholder contributes very much to the contract.
+The effect of the bonus rate $\delta$ on the optimal strategy is presented in the right panel of Figure \ref{Fig:strategyuncon}, showing that for a given participation rate the exposure to risk decreases for low terminal wealth and increases for a larger terminal wealth if the contract provides the policyholder a higher bonus rate $\delta$.
+Again this is due to two effects: the first effect is that with higher bonus rates the contract becomes less valuable for the equity holder, implicitly lowering her wealth and shifting the curve to the left.
+The second effect is that in order to mimic the Merton strategy for her personal account the equity holder needs to actually increase the riskiness of their position when higher bonus rates are paid to the policyholder.
 The graph shows that the first effect outweighs the second effect in bad economic scenarios while the second effect is stronger in good economic scenarios where the strategy overall is less sensitive to shifts in wealth.